tttppp/ragl/rules.md

 3.6.5 There are no regulations regarding matches being played before their designated schedule, thus it is advised to play matches early instead of delaying.

 3.6.6 Failed contact notices will take precedence over delay notices.
 If only one player is actively trying to schedule a match then their opponent will be issued with a strike, rather than the active player having to use a delay.

+3.6.7 Officials will make decisions about any overdue matches and make a judgement as to which players to assign strikes to.

 # 4. Match regulations